 Tel: 01280 822133 -

 Kew Gardens, based in Richmond, houses the largest and most diverse botanical and fungi collections in the world.
 Founded in 1840, its living collections include more than 30,000 different kinds of plants, while the herbarium, which is one of the largest in the world, has over seven million preserved plant specimens.
-The library contains more than 750,000 volumes, and the illustrations collection contains more than 175,000 prints and drawings of plants.
-It is one of London's top tourist attractions and is a World Heritage Site.
+The Temperate House has been closed for five years whilst undergoing major renovation work but it opens in May so you’ll have a chance to see it in its full glory.
+Kew is one of London's top tourist attractions and is a World Heritage Site.

 Kew Gardens, together with the botanic gardens at Wakehurst Place in Sussex, are managed by the Royal Botanic Gardens, Kew, an internationally important botanical research and education institution that employs 750 staff, and is a non-